 Conclusion and implications of the project.
-The CAUSINEQ-project has produced recent figures on inequality in health and mortality in Belgium, while it also presents ground-breaking insights on the structural drivers of these inequalities.
-The main conclusion of this research is that, while life expectancy increases, the socio-economic inequalities in life expectancy are persistent and generally increasing.
+The results of the CAUSINEQ-project reveal recent figures on inequality in health and mortality in Belgium, while it also presents ground-breaking insights on the structural drivers of these inequalities.
+The main conclusion of this research is that, while life expectancy increases for all, the socio-economic inequalities in life expectancy are persistent and generally increasing.
 Moreover, the de-standardisation of working and living arrangements in the past decades did come with a penalty in terms of mortality and ill-health.
 In fact, labour market and family related instability and uncertainty are powerful drivers of persisting socio-economic inequalities in health and mortality in Belgium.
-These tendencies towards de-standardisation might be difficult to prevent, but our study results suggest that current policy institutions are insufficiently equipped to alleviate the consequences of this de-standardisation in terms of public health.
+To the extent that these tendencies towards de-standardisation are difficult to prevent, our study results suggest that current policy institutions are insufficiently equipped to alleviate the consequences of this de-standardisation in terms of public health.
 The wider implications of this project are of great importance for different actors, from health professionals over social partners and non-profit organisations to policymakers at different policy departments of the federal and regional entities of Belgium.